Welcome to Cake! Our mission is to help you have better conversations.

 Cake does not knowingly collect or solicit any information from anyone under the age of 13 or knowingly allow such persons to register for the Service.
 The Service and its content are not directed at children under the age of 13.
 In the event that we learn that we have collected personal information from a child under age 13 without parental consent, we will delete that information as quickly as possible.
 If you believe that we might have any information from or about a child under 13, please contact us.

-Users in the European Union are granted certain rights by the General Data Protection Regulation, such as the rights of access, data portability, and erasure.
-To exercise your GDPR rights, please email your request to email@example.com.
+Users in the European Economic Area are granted certain rights by the General Data Protection Regulation (GDPR), such as the rights of access, data portability, and erasure.
+To exercise your GDPR rights, please email your request to firstname.lastname@example.org.